How to Winterize Your RV: Complete Step-by-Step Guide

 Step 4: Prepare the Interior

-A clean, dry interior prevents mold, mildew, and pest problems.
+A clean, dry interior prevents mold, mildew, and pests through the winter months.

 Step 5: Store Your RV Properly

-Where and how you store your RV makes a big difference.
+Where and how you store your RV matters as much as the winterization itself.

 Storage options: